 In the new and final Designing Cities For All: RE-generation series City Games in the Age of Urban AI DCFA fellow Ekim Tan, director of Games For Cities and founder of Play The City , explores the role of city games in the era of artificial intelligence.
 This series aims to advance research by design, highlighting the need for engagement to achieve real impact.
 With Urban AI entering city practices, the series will examine how city games can enhance democratic practices and inspire spatial design within increasingly digitized communities.
 It seeks to explore the future of urban living, using the power of city games and AI to create more inclusive, connected, and future-proof cities.

 The third and last episode of City Games in the Age of Urban AI series, Design, with DCFA Fellow Ekim Tan , delves into the consequences of AI and city games in the work field of designers.
 We will explore how these technologies can shape the future of designers’ roles in shaping the future of our cities.
-How can city games and AI inspire design practices seeking further engagement with society, technology, and politics?
+How can AI foster new agencies, amplify underrepresented voices, and shift the role of designers?

 About the DCFA Fellow